italoosorio/SilkBuilder-Doc/how_to/pagination.md

 </div>
 ```

+## The ORM Selects

-Set in the table's ORM the SELECTs which are going to be used by the pagination process.
+In the ORM,  set the SQL selects which are going to be used by the pagination process.

+### The Page Select

-Add to the SELECT used to extract the itesm to be display the pagination commands based on the database's specifications.
+Add the SELECT used to extract the items to display on the selected page.
+Use the database's specifications to apply pagination filters.
+The provided parameters are "pageStartRow" and "pageSize."

 ```sql
 -- MS SQL Server sample